andrsmllr/hifive1_fe310_devbrd/README.md

 $> make upload PROGRAM=hello BOARD=sifive-hifive1
 ```

-Alternatively you can pull the docker container from dockerhub
+Alternatively you can pull my docker container from dockerhub (the image is quite big at the moment and could probably be optimzed quite a bit)
 ```
 $> docker pull andrsmllr/freedom-e-sdk:latest
 ```
+The docker container comes with the SDK up and ready for action.
 The recommended way to use the docker container is by invoking the run scripts in ./freedom-e-sdk-docker.
 To test that the basics work, the hello example can be build by
 ```
 $> ./freedom-e-sdk-docker/run_exec.sh software PROGRAM=hello BOARD=sifive-hifive1